-HUD's 2012 IHBG request of \$700 million is expected to be distributed to approximately 364 recipients, representing 555 tribes in 34 states.
-It is expected that grantees will use approximately 45 percent of those funds to complete the construction, acquisition, and rehabilitation of 4,415 homeownership units and 1,380 rental units.
+In Fiscal Year 2013, HUD is requesting \$650 million for IHBG, which will be distributed to approximately 364 recipients, representing 555 tribes in 34 states.
+It is expected that grantees will use approximately 33 percent of those funds to complete the construction, acquisition, and rehabilitation of 4,415 homeownership units and 1,380 rental units.
 In addition, the program will support the essential activities of operating and maintaining almost 50,000 low-income housing units that were developed before IHBG was implemented.
 Other uses of the funds will include down payment assistance, housing counseling, revolving loan funds, energy auditing, crime prevention, transitional housing, and others.